Non-Expansive Fuzzy Coalgebraic Logic: A Propositional Tableau Calculus for Propositional Satisfiability

 \section{A Propositional Tableau Calculus for Propositional Satisfiability}

-We introduce a tableau calculus to decide propositional satisfiability of tableau sequents.
-Effectively, this will allow us to eliminate propositional operators, which enables us to deal only with tableau sequents over modal formulae.
+We next introduce a tableau calculus to decide propositional satisfiability of tableau sequents.
+Effectively, this will allow us to eliminate propositional operators from a target sequent, reducing to tableau sequents over modalized formulae.